zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.61/flexbox.md

 - `space-around` Evenly space wrapped lines across the container's main axis, distributing remaining space around the lines.
 Compared to space between using space around will result in space being distributed to the begining of the first lines and end of the last line.

-- `space-evenly` Evenly distributed within the alignment container along the main axis.
-The spacing between each pair of adjacent items, the main-start edge and the first item, and the main-end edge and the last item, are all exactly the same.

 LEARN MORE [HERE](https://yogalayout.com/docs/align-content)

 ![Align Content](https://cdn-images-1.medium.com/max/800/1*cC2XFyCF_igp20Ombt4wBw.png)

 ### Flex Wrap

-The [`flexWrap`](https://facebook.github.io/react-native/docs/layout-props#flexwrap) property is set on containers and controls what happens when children overflow the size of the container along the main axis.
+The [`flexWrap`](/docs/layout-props#flexwrap) property is set on containers and controls what happens when children overflow the size of the container along the main axis.
 By default children are forced into a single line (which can shrink elements).
 If wrapping is allowed items are wrapped into multiple lines along the main axis if needed.

 When wrapping lines `alignContent` can be used to specify how the lines are placed in the container. learn more [here](https://yogalayout.com/docs/flex-wrap)